IBM/Scalable-Cassandra-deployment-on-Kubernetes/README.md

 This scenario provides instructions for the following tasks:

-- Create a replication controller to create Cassandra node pods
+- Create a Replication Controller to create and scale Cassandra cluster node pods
-- Validate and Scale the replication controller
+- Create StatefulSets to create and scale Cassandra cluster node pods
-- Use Cassandra Query Language
+- Use Cassandra Query Language to create and update Employee table on Cassandra keyspace

 ## Steps